redpesk-core/afb-app-manager/doc/afm-user-daemon.md

       "root": "/a/path/to/the/root"
     }

-"wgt" and "root" must be absolute paths.
+"wgt" and "root" MUST be absolute paths.

-**output**: An object with the field "added" being the string for the id of the added application.
+**output**: An object containing field "added" to use as application ID.

     {"added":"appli@x.y"}